GP2Engine/SmartAlert/README.md

 # SmartAlert #

-SmartAlert is an Android application designed to be helpful and provide alerts to dangerous situations, such as User Falling Down, Earthquakes and Fire Reports.
+SmartAlert is an Android application, written in Java, designed to be helpful and provide alerts to dangerous situations, such as User Falling Down, Earthquakes and Fire Reports.

 * # Fall Detection #
 In the main menu and when the device isn't charging, SmartAlert can detect possible falls by using data from the device's accelerometer.
 If it detects a fall then it gets in a